Kotha Bangaru Lokam: Plot

 Balu is the only son of a humble middle-class couple.
 Swapna is the daughter of a strict and rich couple.
-Both of them study in a residential college located at Visakhapatnam.
+Both study at a residential college in Visakhapatnam.

-They soon fall for each other but question their relationship, whether it's attraction or love.
+They soon fall for each other but question whether their relationship is attraction or love.
 Swapna is taken away from the college after a picture of them gets published in the newspaper.
-Balu is asked to bring his father lest he should not write exams.
+Balu is asked to bring his father or he would not be allowed to take the exams.
 He goes home and tells his parents a completely different story.
 While his parents keep thinking that he is studying for his exam, he is busy daydreaming about Swapna and looking for her.
-At last, he brings his father to the college, not to write the exam but to see Swapna.
+At last, he brings his father to the college, not to pave his way for sitting in the exam but to see Swapna.
 His father is clueless about what is happening and still believes Balu.

 Balu meets Swapna and her parents.
 Swapna's parents arrange another marriage for her.
 Balu's father learns of his behaviour from his friend.
-Though disappointed, he believes that children should be dealt with love and not fear.
+Though disappointed, he believes that children should be dealt with love and not fear and scolding.
 While leaving on a train, Balu's father dies in an accident.
 On the same day, Swapna runs away from her house to live with Balu, but Balu doesn't show up because of his father's death.
 Balu thinks that Swapna is with her father and her father thinks that she is with Balu.
 Four years later, they both miss each other.
 Balu and Swapna's father meet at a railroad station.
-Balu gets to know that swapna was not with her father and Swapna's father that she is not with balu.
+Balu gets to know that Swapna was not with her father and Swapna's father that she is not with Balu.
 Balu's mother reaches and tells Balu that she had Swapna with one of his lecturers who helped him realize the meaning of life.
 She kept them away from each other so they realize what life means and also that patience comes from true love only.
 Now that they are mature enough, none can stop them.
 Swapna and Balu reunite, also they reunite with her father.